carla-simulator/traffic-generation-editor/README.md

    4. Set up the start triggers of the maneuvers using the `Triggers` tab.
    5. Click on `Insert`.

-_Note: It is important to set up the start triggers first before inserting the maneuver_
+_Note: It is important to set up the start/stop triggers first before inserting the maneuver_
 1. Special note for Reach Position Condition
    1. To set up `ReachPositionCondition`, click on `Choose position`.
    2. Click on a point on the map.
    3. The coordinates of the click point will be updated in the UI.

-_Note: Stop triggers are currently not supported._

 ### Removing Maneuvers and Waypoints
 1. In `Layers` right click on layer and select `Open Attribute Table`.